Updated November 5, 2019

 “Open it please.”
 She opened the bag and out came a small bag of fruit.
 The guard lifted it triumphantly like a trophy showing it off to her colleagues.
 The offending fruit was dispatched, and the woman moved on.

 One more passenger was searched, a backpacker with a Canadian passport and a confused look on his face.
 His fruit was also confiscated.
 Again, herded on to the bus.
 Again, a long wait and finally on our way.
-The whole process took over two hours when with a little logistical rearranging it could have taken 40 minutes with a lot less drama.
+The whole process of crossing the Andes by bus took over two hours when with a little logistical rearranging it could have taken 40 minutes with a lot less drama.

 The trip from the Chilean border crossing to the bus terminal takes another three hours.
 Upon arrival at yet another crazy-hectic, loud and crowded bus terminal head for a taxi stand or local buses and on to your next adventure.
 The memories of your Andes crossing will stay with you for a long time.